PHOENIX BIKE TRAIL;

-To start from the western end of the trail; Take a right onto Route 6 west and travel 1 ½ miles.
-Turn left down Main Street (before the bridge) and go about a ½ mile to South Street, where the trail begins to your left.
+To start from the Main/Ferry Street parking lot in Fairhaven [Western End]; Take a right onto Route 6 west and travel 1 ½ miles.
+Turn left down Main St (before the bridge) and go about a ½ mile to South St, where the trail begins to your left.
 There is a parking lot to your right directly across from the trail.
-To park at Fort Phoenix, turn left on South Street and then right down Fort Street, straight into Fort Phoenix State Beach.
+To park at Fort Phoenix, turn left on South St and then right down Fort St, straight into Fort Phoenix State Beach.

-To start from the Arsene Street parking lot; Take a left onto Route 6 east, then your second right onto Arsene St. Just before you cross the trail, a parking lot will be on your left.
+To start from the Arsene Street parking lot in Fairhaven [Center Section]; Take a left onto Route 6 east, then your second right onto Arsene St. Just before you cross the trail, a parking lot will be on your left.

 The Phoenix Bike Trail and Mattapoisett Rail Trail follow the rail bed of the old Fairhaven Branch Railroad which operated between the Cape Cod Branch Railroad in Wareham and a ferry that linked New Bedford.
 It later incorporated with the Old Colony Railroad and then the New York, New Haven & Hartford Railroad.
 The Phoenix Bike Trail travels through Fairhaven and becomes the Mattapoisett Rail Trail in Mattapoisett.
-Future segments will continue the trail through Mattapoisett and Marion.
-Another bike trail is located in nearby New Bedford.
-See; Saulnier Bike Trail .
-For more information visit; MATTAPOISETT RAIL TRAIL & MARION PATHWAY .
+Future segments will continue the trail through Mattapoisett, Marion & Wareham.
+You can also connect to the New Bedford Blue Lane , a series of interconnected trails in nearby New Bedford via the JFK Blvd Bike Path.
+For more information visit; MATTAPOISETT RAIL TRAIL & WAREHAM COMMUNITY PATHWAY .